 Death certificates serve public health, administrative, and legal purposes.
 Incomplete, inaccurate, or nonspecific reporting on death certificates can lead to under- or over-counting of causes of deaths, which can incorrectly affect public health programs, policy, and funding as well as responses to disasters, outbreaks, and emergencies.
+Research shows that this may have been the case in determining the state's maternal mortality rate in 2012.

-The Department of State Health Services (DSHS) Vital Statistics Section (VSS) has reviewed literature, conducted focus groups, and led a panel of experts to assess the current state of death data quality in Texas.
-Through these assessments, DSHS VSS found there to be a need for training, improved communications, and modern electronic systems.
+The Department of State Health Services (DSHS) has reviewed literature, completed an environmental scan, conducted focus groups, and led a panel of experts to assess the current state of death data quality in Texas.
+Through these assessments, DSHS found there to be a need for training, improved communications, and modern electronic systems.